ciena-frost/ember-frost-core/docs/frost-button.md

 | `vertical` | `boolean` | `false` | **default** - set button text below the icon on an icon and text button |
 |  |  | `true` | sets the button text below the icon |

+## Testing with ember-hook
+The button component is accessible using ember-hook:
+* Top level hook - `$hook('<hook-name>')`

+## Spread attributes
+The button component use ember-spread to `spread` a property object against the top level of the component.

 ## Examples